iszczesniak/cpp/references/index.md

 NOW I GET IT: *Even if the variable's type is an rvalue reference, the expression consisting of its name is an lvalue expression.*

-# Lvalue reference
+## Lvalue reference

-An lvalue reference can bind to an lvalue, but not to an rvalue.
+An lvalue reference can bind to the data of an lvalue, but not of an rvalue.

-We declare with the `&` declarator the lvalue reference of type T, the reference name, and the initialization expressions:
+We define an lvalue reference like this:

-`T & name = <expr>;`
+`T &name = <expr>;`

+Reference `name` binds to data of type T.  `&` is called the reference declarator.
+The reference is initialized with expression `<expr>`.

 Here are some examples: